WUPJ Center for Education and Leadership Development

 • Long-term placement of frequent visits (once a month, once every few months)

-We call on all Jews who identify with Reform/Progressive values to examine these values and conduct roundtable discussions in your communities – to engage in intellectual discourse, to contribute to shaping Reform/Progressive Judaism, and to meet like-minded leaders.
-View past presentations here.
+We call on all Jews who identify with Reform/Progressive values to examine these values and conduct roundtable discussions in your communities – to engage in intellectual discourse, contribute to shaping Reform/Progressive Judaism, and to meet like-minded leaders.
+View past discussions and presentations here.

 Read the WUPJ Mission and Values.